trek-ash/movie_listing/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Movie Listing App Using MERN Stack

+This project uses MERN stack to implement a movie listing app.

 ## Available Scripts